Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 The main disadvantage of a traditional home equity loan is that you have to take the funds all at once, upfront, even if you don’t need all the money yet.
 Also, you can’t change your mind later about how much you want to borrow.

-A HELOC, on the other hand, gives you more control over the flow of money.
+A HELOC, on the other hand, gives you more control over the cash flow since you could make withdrawals as needed to complete your project.

-Another disadvantage of a traditional home equity loan is that it caps the amount you can borrow.
+Another disadvantage of a traditional home equity loan is that it caps the amount you could borrow.
 A HELOC only caps the credit limit.

 Comparing home equity loan options for remodeling